bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

     :header: "Argument", "Description"

     "**backend**", "The backend to build an object detection model.
-    The current version of JustDeepIt supports MMDetection and Detectron2 as a backend."
+    The current version of JustDeepIt only supports MMDetection as a backend."
     "**architecture**", "Architecture of object detection model.
 If ``custom`` is specified, user can use the customized configuration to generate a model."
     "**config**", "A path to a configuration file of MMDetection or Detectron2.